vladyslavt97/Portfolio-Website/README.md

 <img src="./public/portfoliopage.gif" width="500px"/>

-It includes a strip payment as well.
+It includes an option to donate using a Stripe payment as well.